 You can access the form designer at anytime by clicking the button at the top of the form editor.

 Having a Cost Estimation form as a web agency can be a great way to increase conversions.
 And it is easy to create with the WP Cost Estimation & Payment Form Plugin.
-The vast array of options available will allow you to create the perfect form for you site.
+Many other leading form plugins also allow for the use of mathematical operations and processing payments.
+The vast array of options available will allow you to create the perfect form for your site.
 And with just a few tweaks, the overall design can match the web agency layout perfectly.

 I hope you find this cost estimation form helpful for your own site.